Nonperturbative Anomalous Thresholds: Introduction

 Anomalous thresholds have a physical interpretation for certain composite objects.\footnote{Namely, for loose bound states, such as the deuteron, whose mass $M = 2m - \epsilon$, with binding energy $\epsilon \ll m$, satisfies the relation \eqref{eq:anomcond}.
 It follows from non-relativistic quantum mechanics that the anomalous threshold is related to the spatial extension of the bound state's wavefunction \cite{martin1961selected,barton1965introduction} (see also \cite{sasha} for a recent treatment).} They are nonetheless present regardless of compositeness, and they have physical consequences.
 In the absence of poles, the anomalous threshold is the closest singularity to the crossed channel physical region (where $s\leq 0$ is a scattering angle, see Fig. 1), and therefore controls the decay at large impact parameters of the amplitude and the corresponding Froissart bound on the asymptotic cross-section \cite{sasha}.\footnote{The triangle singularity can also affect the direct channel (even in the non-anomalous regime where it is on the second sheet).
 It appears to be in the origin of threshold enhancements or resonance-like effects in some processes involving exotic hadrons \cite{Guo:2014iya,Szczepaniak:2015eza,Liu:2015taa,Mikhasenko:2015vca,Guo:2016bkl,Bayar:2016ftu}.
 See \cite{Guo:2019twa} for a list of processes where the triangle singularity is suspected to play a role (of note the $a_1(1420)$ `peak' \cite{Mikhasenko:2015oxp,Aceti:2016yeb}).}

 Perturbation theory indicates that anomalous thresholds are not only present in $2 \to 2$ scattering of heavy enough particles, but also in generic multi-particle scattering (even of the lightest particle, say $ m m \to m m m $) \cite{boyling1964hermitian,cutkosky1961anomalous}.
-The absence of anomalous thresholds (or other exotic singularities \cite{PhysRev.115.1741,doi:10.1063/1.1703752,Eden:1966dnq}) in Feynman diagrams of $2 \to 2$ scattering of the lightest particle (here $m m \to m m$) is quite special and motivates the hypothesis of lightest particle maximal analyticity (LPMA) \cite{Correia:2021etg} which states that the nonperturbative $mm \to mm$ amplitude $A(s,t)$ is analytic in the double complex plane of $s$ and $t$ apart from normal thresholds and bound-state poles.\footnote{LPMA remains unproven in axiomatic quantum field theory \cite{sommer1970present}.}
+The absence of anomalous thresholds (or other exotic singularities \cite{PhysRev.115.1741,doi:10.1063/1.1703752,Eden:1966dnq}) in Feynman diagrams of $2 \to 2$ scattering of the lightest particle (here $m m \to m m$) is quite special and motivates the hypothesis of lightest particle maximal analyticity (LPMA) \cite{Correia:2021etg}.